What Muscles Does Boxing Work? Does Boxing Build Muscle? (Study Says No)

 To understand why this is the case, let’s first take a look into how boxing affects the different muscle groups of the human body.

-When thinking about what muscles does boxing work, the vast majority of the body is used.
+When considering the muscles engaged in boxing, the vast majority of the body is used.
 Intuitively, movements like punching, ducking and weaving all require the upper body and lower body to work in tandem in order to deliver forceful punches as well as avoid counters.

 Overall, the trap bar deadlift muscles worked, close grip lat pulldown muscles worked, and reverse curl muscles worked are similar to those worked in boxing since they all involve the upper body, but to a different extent.